Presumed guilt? Unpacking Japan's 99.9% conviction rate.

 In Japan, prosecutors won’t pursue cases they’re not sure they can win.
 That certainty results in a 99.9% conviction rate, but as victims of wrongful convictions are attesting, it doesn’t always guarantee justice.

 Lack of research makes it difficult to know how prevalent wrongful convictions are in Japan.
 What is known, at least nowadays, is that false confessions are not only common, but also relatively easy to induce.
-And experts say the culture surrounding crime in Japan – one that prioritizes fast arrests, demonizes offenders, and places immense trust in police and prosecutors – allows wrongful convictions go unchallenged.
+And experts say the culture surrounding crime in Japan – one that prioritizes fast arrests, demonizes offenders, and places immense trust in police and prosecutors – allows wrongful convictions to go unchallenged.

 The Tokyo-based Association of Victims of Wrongful Convictions and the Japan Federation of Bar Associations are trying to change that by pushing to reform Japan’s retrial law.